fbpx

 Although wart-stemmed ceanothus is killed by fire, germination of seeds is facilitated by the intense heat.
 The seed coats are thick and prevent the uptake of water necessary for germination.
 Fire breaks down that barrier coat and there is typically heavy population recruitment following a wildfire.27,36 Unfortunately, modern populations tend to be restricted to chaparral islands surrounded by homes.
 Fire suppression in these areas may prevent reseeding and replacement of old shrubs.138

-Ceanothus species are nitrogen-fixers, one of the few genera with this capability that is not in the pea family (Fabaceae).41 The roots of wart-stemmed ceanothus have special nodules that contain nitrogen-fixing bacteria, which convert atmospheric nitrogen into a form available for plant uptake.27 Since a large proportion of soil nitrogen is lost during and after a fire, the ability to “make” fertilizer allows plants to grow rapidly in spite of the loss of nitrogen.
+Ceanothus species are nitrogen-fixers, one of the few genera with this capability that is not in the pea family (Fabaceae).41 The roots of wart-stemmed ceanothus have special nodules that contain nitrogen-fixing bacteria, which convert atmospheric nitrogen into a form available for plant uptake.27 Since a large proportion of soil nitrogen is lost during and after a fire, the ability to “make” fertilizer allows plants to grow rapidly despite the loss of nitrogen.

 trunk of tree that is curved